Are you wanting to create and deepen community connection in your life?

 Do you recognize the inauthenticity here?
 I’m saying that I want one thing, but my actions are not in alignment with what I say I want.
 The impact of that is that I feel disconnected from my neighbors and missing out on rich conversations.

 When I got present to my inauthenticity in this area I had to laugh a bit because it was absurd.
 I changed my actions and started taking time to stop, chat and connect with my neighbors.

 Ask yourself: Where am I being inauthentic?
 What results am I getting from my inauthentic actions, and what do I want to change?

 I love watching complete strangers connect, share meaningful experiences together and become life-long friends.

-Just this week a group of women who participated in my Class II -III Week of Rivers and Yoga, got together on the Yough.
-I loved seeing their photos and the joy they’ve found in connecting.
-I’ve also watched women who have met on my paddling trips like Costa Rica continue to paddle and travel together for years.
+I’ve watched women who have met on my paddling trips like Costa Rica continue to paddle and travel together for years.

-The same is true on the health coaching side.
-A small group of my cleanse participants choose to cleanse together one day per month as a way to connect and support each other’s health journey.
-That’s the power of community.
+A small group of my cleanse participants choose to intermittent fast together one day per month as a way to connect and support each other’s health and mental agility journey.

 These women met because they were courageous and put themselves in programs with the opportunity to make new connections.